richardmleggett/MARTi/docs/source/installation.rst

 ``mv bin/marti_gui /usr/local/bin``

 Next, you need to create an options file in your home directory that is required by the GUI.
-An example is provided with the code.
+An example is provided in the bin directory.
 To copy it to your home directory, type:

-``cp marti_server_options.txt ~/``
+``cp bin/marti_server_options.txt ~/``

 This file contains the locations of some important directories and you will need to update these for your system installation:

 * MinKNOWRunDirectory - the location of MinKNOW run data.
 * MARTiSampleDirectory - the location to put MARTi's analysis directories.
 * BlastDatabaseDirectory - the location of blast databases.
-* TaxonomyDirectory - the location of NCBI taxonomy data.
+* TaxonomyDirectory - the location of NCBI taxonomy data (i.e. the directory containing nodes.dmp and names.dmp).

 Then install the GUI server dependencies by running the following command from inside the gui/UI/ directory (e.g. ``cd gui/UI``) :